 Grand Canyon of the Yellowstone.
 This is one of Yellowstone's iconic sights.
 You can drive or walk to the viewpoints on both the north and south rims.
 Go to Artist Point for the best view.
 For a little more adventure, and exercise, hike to the Brink of the Lower Falls and Uncle Tom's Trail.

 Wildlife Sightings.
 Bison, elk, black bear, grizzly bear, moose, pronghorn antelope, bighorn sheep and wolves all call Yellowstone home.
-Hayden Valley and Lamar Valley are the best spots for wildlife sightings.
+Hayden Valley and Lamar Valley are the best spots for wildlife sightings and spending the afternoon and evening here is one of the best things to do in Yellowstone.

 Upper Geyser Basin.
 Within 1 square mile, there are over 150 geothermal features, making this one of best places in the park to see hot springs, geysers, and thermal pools.
 Old Faithful is the main attraction but there are more great things to see and do here.